Municipal Borough of Buckingham

-Ancient Borough and Manor
+Ancient borough and manor

 The Anglo-Saxon Chronicle records that in 915 AD, Edward the Elder ordered the construction of two burhs (earthwork fortifications) either side of the River Great Ouse at Buckingham as part of his campaign against the Danes.
 According to the Domesday Book in 1086, it had 26 burgesses.
 Shortly after this date, the manor of Buckingham was granted to Walter Giffard, 1st Earl of Buckingham.
 It was held by various families until it escheated to the Crown on the attainder of Edward Stafford, 3rd Duke of Buckingham in 1521.
 Around this date, the term "manor" dropped out of use as applied to Buckingham, and the lordship was thereafter referred to as the "borough of Buckingham".
 There is known to have been a bailiff from at least 1312 and the town had a "court of portmote" from at least the 13th century.

-The borough appears not to have exercised its right to return two burgesses to Parliament, however, until 1529.
+The borough appears not to have exercised its right to return two burgesses to Parliament until 1529.
+It was consistently represented as the parliamentary borough of Buckingham from 1545 until 1885.

 In 1522 the lordship of the borough was granted to Sir Henry Marny, the grant including the right to hold a weekly market on Saturdays and two annual fairs.
 In 1526 a further royal grant was made to William Carey, whose son sold the borough to Robert Brocas in 1552.